 Extract services based on real pain points and bottlenecks

-The debate over Microservices vs Monoliths isn’t about one being better than the other—it’s about what fits your context.
+The debate over Microservices vs Monolith isn’t about one being better than the other—it’s about what fits your context.
 Both architectures serve different needs and scales of development.
 Focus on what supports your team’s workflow and product vision.
 Start simple, think ahead, and evolve as your system grows.

 I'm Divyang Gandhi, a Senior Java Developer at NextGenSoft Pvt.
 Ltd. with over 6 years of experience in building scalable, enterprise-grade applications.
 I hold a Master of Science degree and specialize in Java and React, crafting robust backend systems and intuitive frontends.
 Passionate about clean architecture and practical innovation, I enjoy solving real-world problems through code—whether it's optimizing performance, integrating cloud services, or bringing GenAI into enterprise workflows.